CiscoDevNet/msx-developer-guides/10-msx-dev-proxy/01-installing-the-msx-dev-proxy.md

 ## Introduction
-If you have written a Service Pack or Service Control that was deployed into MSX as an SLM component then you will already have experienced the slow debug cycle.
-This guide explains how to use the `msx-dev-proxy` to serve the UI for component locally against a remote MSX instance.
+If you have written a Service Pack or Service Control that was deployed into MSX as an SLM component, then you will already have experienced the slow debug cycle.
+This guide explains how to use the `msx-dev-proxy` to serve the UI for the component locally against a remote MSX instance.

 ## Goals